JakeWharton/jakewharton.com/_posts/2014-06-16-android-needs-a-simulator.md

 [Xavier Ducrohet][2] swooped in and dropped a bomb on the [resulting Google+ thread][3]: "We are looking at revamping the whole thing".

 In the two years since he and the tools team have transformed the landscape of how Android development is done.
 A first-party Gradle plugin now provides the powerful and dynamic platform on which any app of quality is built.
-Ownership of the Android plugin inside IntelliJ IDEA (with a sprinkle of branding) yeilds a development environment that moves mountains for you.
+Ownership of the Android plugin inside IntelliJ IDEA (with a sprinkle of branding) yields a development environment that moves mountains for you.

 Neither the Gradle plugin nor the IntelliJ IDEA plugin (known bundled as Android Studio) are at a v1.0 yet.
 They're both still beta (albeit arguably in the sense that GMail was circa 2008).